paezha/idealista18/README.md

 | DISTANCE_TO_BLASCO            |         0 |          1.00 |      2.07 |      1.09 |      0.00 |      1.22 |      2.01 |      2.84 |       5.02 | ▅▇▇▅▁ |
 | LONGITUDE                     |         0 |          1.00 |     -0.38 |      0.02 |     -0.42 |     -0.39 |     -0.38 |     -0.37 |      -0.32 | ▂▇▇▂▂ |
 | LATITUDE                      |         0 |          1.00 |     39.47 |      0.01 |     39.44 |     39.46 |     39.47 |     39.48 |      39.50 | ▂▆▇▃▃ |

+Due to data protection requirements, coordinates and prices have been anonymized by introducing as slight degree of random noise, for more details about this process please find the process code in the folder named “anonyzation”.

 ## Neighboorhood polygons